Graffiti in the United Kingdom

-Since the 1980s, the introduction of hip hop and electro music brought street art to the UK on a large scale.
-This was further expanded with the introduction of custom may spray paint which allowed artists to create even more artistic and experimental graffiti.
+Since the 1980s, the introduction of hip hop and electro music brought street art and graffiti to the UK on a large scale.
+This was further expanded with the introduction of custom made spray paint which allowed artists to create even more artistic and experimental graffiti.
 Notably, Banksy is arguably one of the most famous graffiti artists in the UK, but it was the crews such as DryBreadZ who first gained recognition.
-Examples of UK graffiti artists include: Banksy, Stik, Inkie and My Dog Sighs.
+Examples of UK graffiti artists include: Banksy, Stik, Inkie, Sweet Toof and My Dog Sighs.

 Graffiti was not considered a credible form of art until the 2000s with the likes of Alex Martinez spreading awareness of this new type of art form.
 As a result of this art collectors began to get street artists to do commissioned pieces of art for them which lead to graffiti becoming a viable option for street artists to earn some money.